Project-EPIC/epic-annotation/annotations/CHIME-2018/README.txt

 Kevin Stowe, Martha Palmer, Jennings Anderson, Marina Kogan, Leysia Palen, Kenneth M. Anderson, Rebecca Morss, Julie Demuth and Heather Lazrus

+The guidelines will be available soon, under annotations/CHIME-2018.
+We are still working on creating publishable versions of the guidelines.
+The annotations are currently available.
+Thank you for your patience.

 The release includes two JSON files: one for the all of the <b>Relevance</b> annotation, which contains ~25,000 tweets annotated with binary hurricane relevance, and one with the final version of annotation for ~2,000 tweets using the most current scheme (Scheme 4).
 Guidelines for this annotation scheme will also be provided.
 Both files share the